-A: 0.39

-B: -0.43
+A: 0.39 B: -0.43 C: 0.41

-The differences between B and the other two groups were highly significant, while the difference A-C samples they are to be preferred.
+The differences between B and the other two groups were highly significant, while the difference A-C was not significant.

-2This group consists of a quota sample of residents of Northern England.
-3Equal weights are usually just as good as regression weights and for small was not significant.
 Note that the differences between A and C on the one hand, and B on the other are dramatic in size (>0.8).
 In correlation terms, the validity of the test was quite satisfactory (>0.4) and of unusual size.
-Figure 3 describes the differences between all NN AB data and the norm group.
+Fig. 3 describes the differences between all NN AB data and the norm group.